Rufius/FirstLine/README.md

-Test task for FirstLine interview
+A test task for FirstLine interview